-There are varying levels of mortgage payment protection insurance you can take out depending on what you want to be covered for.
-These are ‘unemployment only’, ‘accident and sickness only’, and ‘accident, sickness and unemployment.’
-The level of cover you take will help determine the cost of the premiums, so it’s important to choose the cover that best suits your circumstances. important
+There are varying levels of mortgage payment protection insurance available, and these vary depending on what you want to be covered for.
+These include ‘unemployment only’, ‘accident and sickness only’, and ‘accident, sickness and unemployment’.
+The level of cover you opt for will help determine the cost of the premiums, so it’s important to choose the cover that best suits your circumstances. important

-Mortgage payment protection insurance is a policy that pays out after you successfully make a claim, so you can pay your mortgage each month.
-In contrast, a payment holiday means you are deferring paying what you owe, and this could potentially impact your credit score, as well as future lending decisions.
+Mortgage payment protection insurance will only be paid out after you have successfully made a claim, so you can continue to pay your mortgage on time each month.
+In contrast, a mortgage payment holiday means you are deferring paying on what you owe, and this could potentially impact your credit score, as well as future lending decisions.

 How much does mortgage payment protection insurance pay out?